Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 Generously serves 8 people

-Make it cherry tomato and bocconcini focaccia with:
+Ingredient for the cherry tomato and bocconcini topping

-• 2 cups (500 ml) of your favorite cherry or grape tomatoes
+• 2 cups of your favorite cherry or grape tomatoes

 • 3 cloves garlic, finely chopped